Cosmos-0118/Clop-For-Windows/Clop-Windows/docs/windows-deps.md

 | `cwebp`                   | `cwebp -mt -q 60 -sharp_yuv -metadata all input -o out.webp` (`Images.swift` 860–920).                                                                                                          | Use Google's official `libwebp` Windows build, copy `cwebp.exe` + DLLs into `tools/libwebp/`, and keep metadata flags enabled.                                                                | BSD-style (libwebp).
 Include NOTICE file; no copyleft obligations.                                                                                                                                                    |

 **Distribution plan**: place each binary (and dependent DLLs) inside `Clop-Windows/tools/<binary>/` during source control, then copy/extract to `%LOCALAPPDATA%\Clop\bin\{arch}` on first launch (mirrors macOS' `GLOBAL_BIN_DIR`).
 Keep SHA256 hashes beside each binary and validate before execution.
 For GPL/AGPL items, document the license in `LICENSE` and add download-source links in `docs/windows-deps.md` so legal can approve redistribution or acquire commercial licenses.

+### Ghostscript licensing requirements

+- Ghostscript's AGPL requires that any distribution which statically links or bundles the binary must provide complete corresponding source for Clop Windows and any modifications to Ghostscript itself.
+If we keep Clop Windows proprietary, we must instead purchase an Artifex commercial license.
+- Regardless of the path chosen, ship the official Artifex LICENSE + NOTICE files in the installer, and display the attribution inside the Settings → About panel.
+- When using the commercial license, lock builds to the licensed version (e.g., 10.05.x) and track the proof-of-purchase in the release checklist so CI artifacts remain compliant.